thebushschool/astronomy/projects/exoplanet_discovery/readme.md

-# Discover and conform the existence of Exoplanets!
+# Discover Exoplanets and Measure their Light Curves!